Have you hit a big ol’ wall while learning Japanese?

 Learn vocabulary by situation or theme

 Try to learn words following a theme or situation you might encounter.
 For example, one theme might be “at the restaurant” so you would study a lot of vocabulary related to restaurants.
 That includes food words, ordering and paying of course.
-You can even study about different types of restaurants.
+You can even study different types of restaurants.

 By learning these words together, you’ll be able to remember them more easily since they all have a strong thematic link.
 This will also assist you later when you want to practice conversations involving that situation or theme.

 Boredom can really get the best of you when trying to study a language—but luckily we live in a world with unlimited resources for fun.
 You just need to shift your perspective a little.

 There’s a cool language game you can play with yourself in your everyday life to improve your Japanese.